digital-work-lab/handbook/docs/30-teaching/index.md

 # Teaching

-Our teaching activities include lecures, projects and seminars, which are based on the following process:
+Our teaching activities include lectures, projects and seminars, which are based on the following process:

 {: .text-center}
 ```mermaid